selinosherpa/selinosherpa.github.io/README.md

-# logos
+# Image Repo

-A repo of logos for us to use in Emails, etc.

-## For use in emails
+Use JPGs for emails
+Use PNGs and SVGs for websites, marketing material, etc.

+## How to get the url for images

 1. Select an image. (usually JPG is the safe format)
 2. Right click on image and **Copy Image Address**